 - 1. Keep a full and accurate record of the proceedings before the Executive Committee, the Board of Directors, the annual meeting and special membership meetings; - 2.
 Maintain a current file of operations manuals for all ongoing Corporation functions; - 3.
-Perform such other duties as normally pertain to the Secretary of an organization; - 4.
-Maintain the Association's Handbook; - 5.
-Maintain and safeguard official documents of the corporation. - Section 4.
-The Treasurer shall: - 1.
-Collect and deposit annual dues as set by the Board of Directors; - 2.
-Pay all bills incurred when due; - 3.
-Maintain a suitable program of investment of Corporation funds not needed for current operation and report on same at the annual meeting perform such other duties as normally pertain to the Treasurer of an organization.
+Perform such other duties as normally pertain to the Secretary of an organization; - Maintain the Association's Handbook; - 5.
+Maintain and safeguard official documents of the corporation.

+Section 4.
+The Treasurer shall:

+- 1. State, review, and approve organizational accounts and statements. - Maintain a suitable program of investment of Corporation funds not needed for current operation and report on same at the annual meeting perform such other duties as normally pertain to the Treasurer of an organization.